 We are a diversity and inclusion consultancy.
 We work with school districts, companies, nonprofits, and other organizations.
 We believe that when we see each other’s humanity and engage clearly and compassionately with one another, we can transform issues of inequity and exclusion to equitable and inclusive innovative solutions.

-Through online study, coaching, trainings and collaborative learning partnerships, we help individuals and organizations identify and implement the tools and approaches that create the relationships that help you personally expand and build bridges in your school, workplace or community.
+Through online study, coaching, training and collaborative learning partnerships, we help individuals and organizations identify and implement the tools and approaches that create the relationships that help you personally expand and build bridges in your school, workplace or community.

 We grow as we practice what we teach: with our clients, with each other and throughout our lives.

 Transforming the way we engage with each other to challenge inequities and create a more inclusive world, one relationship at a time.

 Epoch education provides quality equity tools, services and virtual resources that support the transformation of individuals so organizational cultures can become fully inclusive.

 Our Values and Value Statements